Preliminary Injunction in Arizona Divorce and Paternity Cases

 Preliminary Injunction in Paternity and Divorce Cases

-In every divorce or paternity case, the Court issues what is called a “Preliminary Injunction” automatically when the initial petition is filed.
-Some people served with these documents wonder how the other party was able to get a Preliminary Injunction again them.
+In every divorce or paternity case, the Court automatically issues an order called a “Preliminary Injunction” when the initial petition is filed.
+Some people served with this document wonder how the other party was able to get a Preliminary Injunction again them.
 This is because such order is automatically issued in all divorce and paternity cases.
-The Preliminary Injunction is effective against the person that filed the petition immediately upon filing, and is effective on the other party once he or she is served with the documents (or accepts service of such documents).
+The Preliminary Injunction applies to both parties and is effective against the person that filed the petition immediately upon filing, and is effective on the other party once he or she is served with the documents (or accepts service of such documents).

 In both divorce and paternity cases, the Preliminary Injunction precludes both parties from harassing one another, and orders that neither party will take their common children out of state (or out of the country) during the pendency of the proceedings without the other party’s written permission or a Court order allowing such travel with the children.
 Thus, if you have plans with the children out of state and the other party will not verify in writing their permission for such travel, you will need to file a petition to travel with the children as soon as possible so that the Court will have adequate time to rule on your motion.

 In divorce cases, the Preliminary Injunction also precludes parties from spending community funds except for necessities (i.e. reasonable living expenses), for expenditures in the ordinary course of business (i.e. if you have a business), as well as for their attorney fees and costs.
 The Preliminary Injunction issued in divorce cases also precludes each party from hiding assets from the other party, from diverting funds to others, and from removing the other party from most insurance policies.